By Jess Beech

 How to measure bra size using the traditional method

 Established in 1939, what Rigby & Peller doesn’t know about bras just isn’t worth knowing.
-It’s no surprise, then, that they sit on the traditional side of the fence when it comes to measuring bra size.
+And it’s no surprise that they sit on the traditional side of the fence when it comes to measuring bra size.

 To follow their tried-and-tested at home method, all you need is a tape measure and a spare 10 minutes.